stashed/docs/docs/guides/hooks/batch-backup/index.md

 ## Prepare for Backup

 Now, let's prepare for the backup.
 Here, we are going to prepare the backend where we will store our backed up data and we are going to setup a [Slack Incoming Webhook](https://api.slack.com/messaging/webhooks) where we will send the notifications for backup.
+Configure a Slack incoming webhook following the guides from [here](/docs/guides/hooks/slack-notification/index.md).

 ### Prepare Backend